Action Research on Community Adaptation in Bangladesh

 The Action Research on Community Adaptation in Bangladesh (ARCAB) project aims to follow communities at 20 vulnerable sites in Bangladesh as they adapt to floods, droughts, cyclones and sea level rise.
 The ARCAB project plans to report on these communities for the next 50 years or more.

 Climate change is likely to hit first and hardest among the poorest and most vulnerable communities in the poorest and most vulnerable developing countries.
-These communities struggle to cope with current climate hazards, and these will be compounded by human-induced climate change.
+These communities struggle to cope with climate hazards which are being compounded by climate change.

-ARCAB aims to find the communities at risk — starting in Bangladesh — and help build their adaptive capacity.
+ARCAB aims to identify communities at risk — starting in Bangladesh — and help them to build their adaptive capacity.
 We focus on Bangladesh both because its large, poor population faces multiple dangers, and because it has led the world in addressing climate change through community-based adaptation; Bangladesh can teach other developing nations the next steps.

 The ordinary one-to five-year funding cycle doesn’t allow an effective response to climate change impacts, which unfold unpredictably over 50 or 100 years.
 This project takes the long view, planning activities that set the stage for decades of work.

-Adapting to climate change requires learning by doing — producing both impacts and definitive knowledge.
-We’ve gathered an action-research consortium that partners top practitioners with world-class researchers, as well as local leadership in Bangladesh.
+Adapting to climate change requires learning by doing — delivering both impacts and definitive knowledge.
+ARCAB brings together an action-research consortium made up of practitioners, researchers in Bangladesh and international institutions.